 Building positive relationships and practicing social etiquette can be a challenge for children.
 To foster these social-emotional skills in your students, give them examples and plenty of opportunities to practice.
-These 10 friendship books and 5 videos are perfect for classroom use.
+These 10 children’s books about friendship PLUS 5 videos are perfect for classroom use.
 Share some to help you introduce concepts such as friendly conversation, sharing, forgiveness, and cooperation.

 Children need to see things in action and learn through practice.
 This applies to the social skills necessary for making and keeping friends.
 Such skills are positive social interactions, effective communication, and handling disappointing actions from their peers.
 The following books and videos provide examples of being a good friend.
 Show your students what friendship looks and sounds like while strengthening your lessons and discussions.